Connection and Recruitment

 back to top

 If you sign with a prep school before you graduate high school then you should talk to the coach about how to plan your summer.
-AAU teams, prep school events, and elite camps are vital for being seen on the circuit.
-Since the coach’s job is to get his players to the next level, he will have a good idea of what route to take.
+AAU teams, prep school live period events, and elite camps are vital for being seen by college coaches.
+Since the prep school coach’s job is to get his players to the next level, he will have a good idea of what level a player is before school begins in the Fall.
 Ideally you will tell your prep school coach your goals and what schools you want him to reach out to.
 The coach will then tell you if it makes sense to attend any of these colleges’ elite camps.
-Most of these have staffs from multiple colleges working them.
-He will also let schools know of your interest and invite them to the open gyms during the fall.
+Most of these camps have staff members from multiple colleges and at all levels working them.
+The prep school coach will also let college programs know of your interest and invite them to the open gyms during the Fall.

-Once you arrive at a prep school in the fall a player will go through orientation then get into the swing of classes and workouts.
-A valuable time for players are the open gyms in the fall.
-These are important as college coaches from all of the US descend on these schools to look for recruits.
+Once you arrive at a prep school in the fall you will go through orientation then get into the routine of classes and workouts.
+A valuable time for players is the open gyms in the Fall.
+These are important as college coaches from all over the US descend on these schools to look for recruits.
 Offers can be made.
 One of my clients did so well during open gym that he signed with a D1 school in September after only two weeks of open gym at his prep school.
 During this fall period prep school coaches will get their players in shape through conditioning and stronger in the weight room.
 At this age players will be more inclined to put on muscle since they are maturing as young men.

-How much will a post-grad year cost and how will a basketball player pay for it?
+How much will a post-grad year cost and how can one pay for it?

-The full tuition for most New England prep schools is around $60,000 (2019 prices).
-As of 2019 IMG Academy has a full tuition of around $82,000.
+The full tuition for most New England prep schools is around $70,000 (2024 prices).
+As of 2024, IMG Academy has a full tuition of around $85,000.
 Some military prep schools are in the $30-40k range.
 This is the full sticker price.
 How do you get this price lower?
-Most of these schools will require a financial aid form to be filled out.
+Most of these schools will require a financial aid form to be completed.
 This paperwork is similar to what is submitted during college applications.
 It will calculate the parents’ financial information and tell a prep school’s admission department how much a player’s family can afford to pay.
 Some schools base their tuition on this number only.
 It is called “need based.”
 They will not lower the tuition from what the financial aid form tells them.
 The bright side to this is that some schools will offer a full aid package for students whose families make less than a certain amount each year.
 It is similar to the Ivy League in that respect.

 Other prep schools use this financial aid number but then will add merit money to the cost.
 For example, let’s say that a prep school costs $60,000.
 If the number comes back to the school stating that a family could afford to pay $30,000 for a post-grad year then a school will start there.
-They then can give $10,000 if a player has multiple Division 1 offers, $5,000 since they are from a state where no other current students are from and $5,000 for having a 32 on his ACT.
-That means a student might only have to pay $10,000 for this year.
+They have the option to allocate more merit aid for factors such as how good a player is, how high their grades are, being multilingual, coming from a country or state not represented in the school, or if they are just an interesting kid.
+An example of this is one of my former clients ran an internet-based clothing line out of his basement.
+The prep school coach and admission board loved this and gave him a solid financial package.

-As seen in the example, a family can get money off of tuition for having high standardized test scores, college offers and additional extra-curricular achievements.
-If a player is student body president, captain of the soccer team, volunteers 10 hours a week at a soup kitchen, etc., then a school might be willing to come down on tuition.
 You need to look at this process from a school’s perspective.
 They have scores of applications coming in each year.
-They want the brightest and best.
+They want the best and brightest.
 Coaches also get inundated with players wanting to come to their team.
 There has to be something that gets each excited about you.
 The more well-rounded you are, the better chance you have to get more financial assistance.

 The taller and better a player is, the easier it is to place them.
-6’6’’ and taller or D1 offers get a coach excited.
-Unfortunately guards are harder to place.
-There are so many for coaches to choose from they are more reluctant to give them much in terms of merit.
+One who is 6’6’’ and taller or already has D1 offers gets coaches excited.
+Unfortunately, guards are harder to place.
+There are so many at this position for prep school coaches to choose from, that they are more reluctant to give them much in terms of merit.
 They can usually find guards whose family will pay the full tuition.
-It might not be fair but these are the facts.
+It might not be fair but these are the facts of the prep school world.
 Basketball is not a fair sport.

+Prep schools have a few options for paying tuition.
 Most prep schools will require half of the tuition before school starts and the remaining balance before the beginning of the second semester.
-They do accept payment plans and can guide families to banks that offer loans too.
+Some do accept payment plans and can also guide families to banks that offer student loans.

-When I first talk to a family about a post-grad year, I ask what is the maximum amount you are willing to spend for this opportunity.
+When I first talk to a family about a post-grad year, I ask what the maximum amount is that they are willing to invest for this opportunity.
 Once I know a player’s academics, playing ability and family’s financial overview then I can give them a tuition range to work within.
-I always fight to get a family the best deal possible at the right fitting school for the player.
+I always fight to get a family the best deal possible, at the right fitting school for the player.

 How basketball players can choose the right post-grad option